-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Scottish Power Water mains or private water supply $\overline{\checkmark}$ City of Edinburgh Council Electricity $\overline{\checkmark}$ Scottish Power Mains drainage $\overline{\checkmark}$ City of Edinburgh Council Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ Plusnet b.
-Is there a septic tank system at your p roperty?
-No (i) Do you have appropriate consents for the discharge e from your septic tank?

-(ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Services Connected Supplier Gas or liquid petroleum gas Water mains or private water supply $\overline{\checkmark}$ Scottish Water Electricity Scottish Power Mains drainage Scottish Water Telephone Virgin Media (recently changed to connect through router) Cable TV or satellite Broadband $\overline{\checkmark}$ Virgin Media b.
+Is there a septic tank system at your property?
+No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 4.4 Despensibilities for observed or 11 a.
+Responsibilities for shared or a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: Garden b. s there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+Yes If you have answered yes, please give details: Resonsibility for shared stairway and roof.
+This is generally done by a single resident value asks everyone for permission and then asks for direct payment from all other residents as c.

-Free on street parking

-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Roof repair and maintenance would be a shared responsibility.

-c.
 Has there been any major repair or replacement of any part of the roof during the time you have owned the property?